alenmora/ppgan/README.md

 Added also support for multiple "extra-loss" (regularization) terms, both in the critic and in the generator.
 In the critic, the default term, PGGAN, is the sum of the drift loss and the gradient penalty used in the original paper.
 The default values of the hyperparameters for these losses are the same as in the original.
-The other two possible otions are TV (total variation, from [here](https://arxiv.org/abs/1812.00810)) and a
+The other two possible options are TV (total variation, from [here](https://arxiv.org/abs/1812.00810)) and a
 0GP (a zero centered gradient penalty, from [here](https://arxiv.org/abs/1902.03984)).
 To change between them use
 ``` shell
 --extraLossTerm 0GP